 If you enjoy driving and you love animals, then why not combine the two and become an Animal Ambulance Driver?
-Just like humans, animals have accidents and fall ill and sometimes they need emergency transport to a vet or animal centre – and their owners may not always be in a position to provide this transport.
-Especially if the animal has special transportation needs to ensure a smooth recovery.
+Just like humans, animals have accidents and fall ill and sometimes they need emergency transport to a vet or animal centre.
+This is because, in some cases, their owners may not always be in a position to provide this transport – especially if the animal has special transportation needs to ensure a smooth recovery.

-Sometimes people also book an animal ambulance in advance to transport their sick pet to veterinary appointments if they do not have a way of getting there themselves.
+Sometimes, people also book an animal ambulance in advance to transport their sick pet to veterinary appointments if they do not have a way of getting there themselves.
 Although the primary role of the Animal Ambulance Driver is to drive the ambulance, they also care for animals and their owners from the time they are picked up to the time they are dropped off, so it helps if you have a genuine love of animals and a kind and compassionate nature.
-They will also be responsible for filling out the relevant documentation about the pets, and ensuring that the vehicle stays clean and safe.
+They’ll also be responsible for filling out the relevant documentation about the pets and ensuring that the vehicle stays clean and safe.

 9. Close Protection Officer (CPO)

-A career as a Close Protection Officer (CPO) can offer a great deal of reward, particularly because you will be making a difference to clients’ lives by increasing their safety and security, whilst getting the opportunity to work anywhere in the world.
+A career as a Close Protection Officer (CPO) can offer a great deal of reward, particularly because you’ll be making a difference to clients’ lives by increasing their safety and security while getting the opportunity to work anywhere in the world.

-Most Hypnotherapists work on a self-employed basis and charge anywhere between £40 and £100 for an hour long session.
-There is no set pathway to entering a career in Hypnotherapy, but it is recommended that you take a course such as a Hypnotherapy Practitioner Diploma that is recognised by one of the professional hypnotherapy bodies, such as the National Council for Hypnotherapy or the National Hypnotherapy Society.
-The courses will consist of classroom-based learning, self-study and written assignments, which will teach you all the essential skills and knowledge that you need to start a career as a Hypnotherapist.
+Most Hypnotherapists work on a self-employed basis and charge anywhere between £40 and £100 for an hour-long session.
+There is no set pathway to entering a career in hypnotherapy, but it’s recommended that you take a course such as a Hypnotherapy Practitioner Diploma that is recognised by one of the professional hypnotherapy bodies, such as the National Council for Hypnotherapy or the National Hypnotherapy Society.
+The courses will consist of classroom-based learning, self-study, and written assignments, which will teach you all the essential skills and knowledge that you need to start a career as a Hypnotherapist.

 11. Victim Care Officer

 Every victim is different and will have their own vulnerabilities so it’s important to tailor your support to their needs as much as possible – which is where the challenge comes in.
-It is also possible that some victims may not have opened up about their feelings before, so you must be prepared for any emotions, for example, anger, fear and guilt, that rise to the surface as they begin to deal with what happened to them.
+It’s also possible that some victims may not have opened up about their feelings before, so you must be prepared for any emotions (for example, anger, fear, and guilt) that rise to the surface as they begin to deal with what happened to them.